Caution: Experts Alert on 6 Holiday Desserts That Could Pose Legal Risks

 While the cooking process often burns off a significant amount of the intoxicating components, certain dishes can still retain enough residual alcohol to impair one's ability to drive.
 This concern is heightened by the fact that law enforcement may not only focus on traditional alcohol consumption but also consider any alcohol present in a driver’s system from food sources.

 Travel experts have issued warnings to drivers about specific desserts that could potentially lead to exceeding the legal BAC limit of 0.08 percent, which is enforced in many regions.
-Ash Young, a car cleaning expert, has underscored the necessity for increased awareness regarding the alcohol content in festive foods.

 Alcohol-Infused Foods: A Neglected Concern

 He emphasizes that while most individuals are aware of the legal implications of drinking and driving, the effects of alcohol-infused foods are often overlooked.
-Young states, “It’s obvious and well-documented that drink driving is illegal, with many complying with the rules.
+“It’s obvious and well-documented that drink driving is illegal, with many complying with the rules.

 But awareness around the amount of booze in foods isn’t as well-known.”
 The festive season is characterized by an array of traditional desserts that can be deceptively potent.
 For instance, Canelés de Bordeaux, a classic French pastry, is known for its chewy exterior and custard-like interior, often flavored with rum.